luisllamasbinaburo/Arduino_Raylib/README.md

-# Raylib Arduino
+# Arduino Raylib

-The Raylib Arduino project is a library that allows us to use Raylib to simulate the same visual output we would have in an Arduino program.
+The Arduino Raylib is a library that allows you to simulate the behaviors and visual output we would have in an Arduino program, from your computer.

 This tool was created because I like creating libraries for Arduino, specially visual effects and animations using a TFT and ESP32 (for example).